 I started my descent to the village and had my breakfast, picked up my rucksack and started the decent further.
 The weather got really treacherous, I was following the same route however I felt like it was an unknown path.
 Visibility was really low and it could have rained anytime.
 If you ever felt that you are alone, I had a similar feeling; that I am walking through unknown woods.

 After a while, the sky got clearer and I had a sigh of relief.
 The descent was not much fun due to my sore legs and heavy backpack.
 I didn’t have much pace, I gradually descended with my own pace and reached Hille by 3:00 PM.
 Time was not on my side.
 I opted for a shared ride to Nayapul and my taxi driver was waiting.
 I had a cup of lemon tea and returned back to Pokhara.

 - Shared taxi rides are available from Hille to Nayapul vice versa.
 I was not aware of it.

 - Ulleri and Ghorepani have drinking water facility available so you don’t need to purchase water bottles, they tend to cost more.
 Carry water purification tablets and you should be good to go.

-I had already planned my Canyon swing and booked it through The last resort based on Sagarmatha, Thamel, who are best in this business.
+I had already planned my Canyon swing and booked it through The last resort based on Sagarmatha, Thamel, who is best in this business.
 I reached the pickup point early in the morning.
 It was a bumpy bus ride to Tatopani.
-On my way, I made few friends too so the ride become more enjoyable.
-Once we reach our destination, after all formalities, it was my turn to do the jump.
+On my way, I made few friends too so the ride becomes more enjoyable.
+Once we reach our destination, after all, formalities, it was my turn to do the jump.
 How I felt, I became a philosopher for a while.
 I can summarise my feeling in this quote which is my original narrative